nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

   * The book will be added into the category's *bookList* attribute for record keeping.

 ##### Design Consideration
-* Allowing users to specify multiple categories at once.
+* **(Current)** Allowing users to specify multiple categories at once.
   * Pros: Increases efficiency for users
-* Giving users an option to specify a book, quote, or both to be tagged with a category.
+* **(Current)** Giving users an option to specify a book, quote, or both to be tagged with a category.
   * Pros: Increases efficiency for users.
   * Cons: Difficult to implement.
 * Giving users an option to specify *multiple* books, quotes, or both to be tagged with a category:
   * Pros: Further increases efficiency for users.
   * Cons: Increased complexity in implementation.

+With the addition of new categories, users can perform several commands that makes use of them.
+Such as editing of category name, finding a category, deleting a category, listing all categories, or adding the same category to other books and quotes.

 ### 4.5 Feature: Rating system for books
 Given below is the class diagram for classes related to the Rating System in Quotesify: